Wick, Caithness: 16th century

 In 1503, the Parliament of Scotland established a sheriff for Caithness, who "should sit and have a place for administration of his office within the town of Wick".

+The oldest extant charter in Wick was that by Andrew Stewart, Bishop of Caithness, to Alexander Brysbene signed on February 14, 1503.
+The charter was for a tenement in Wick for the annual payment of "two shillings of the usual money of Scotland" and attendance at "three suits and our three head courts" at Wick "with all arms."

 In 1538, Ackergill Tower, 3 mi north of Wick, was granted to William Keith, 4th Earl Marischal and Lady Margaret Keith, his wife.
 Nine years later, George, Earl of Caithness, and others seized the tower house, taking hostage Alexander Keith, captain of the castle, and John Scarlet, his servitor, who were imprisoned in Girnigoe, Braal Castle, and other places.
 They were charged with treason but were granted remission by Queen Mary.

 In 1583, when George Sinclair, 4th Earl of Caithness, died at Edinburgh, his heart was brought to Wick where it was encased in lead and placed in Sinclair's aisle at the church of Wick.
 However, it entered the story of Wick once again in 1588 when Wick suffered at the hands of Alexander Gordon, 12th Earl of Sutherland, in his campaign against the 5th Sinclair Earl of Caithness, who had killed his kinsman.
 While Sinclair and his men concealed themselves in Girnigoe Castle nearby, Sutherland proceeded to burn the town of Wick, "an achievement of no great difficulty, as the place at that time merely consisted of a few mean straggling houses thatched with straw".
 All structures in the town except the church were burned.
 During the chaos of the fire, a Highlander intent on plundering the church broke open the lead case which contained the heart of the late Earl of Caithness, and, disappointed that no treasure was in the casque, flung the heart into the wind.

 In 1589, James VI made the town into a royal burgh in favour of the fifth Earl of Caithness.